Rai0327/conv2d/README.md

 - GCC 13+
 - SM arch 89+

-NOTE: this project can run with lower compatible requirements, make necessary changes to setup.py configuration.
 Run `pip install requirements.txt` to install the necessary python libraries for the test cases and VGG16 model implementation + training.

+NOTE: this project can run with lower compatible requirements, make necessary changes to `setup.py` configuration.

 ## Build + Install